motet-a/async-repl/README.md

 undefined
 ```

-You can declare `async` function with many `await` statements inside,
+You can declare `async` functions with many `await` statements inside,
 use `Promise.all` and `Promise.race` and so on.

 *Warning: This is a quick and dirty experiment, not a really usable